Spotlight on Human Trafficking: How to Join the Fight

 On the flip side, transportation can be a means of escape and light at the end of the tunnel for trafficking victims.
 Overall, 54% of survivors replied that having reduced access to transportation was a significant barrier to escaping, while 26% said that public and mass transportation did help them attempt to exit their situation.

 Certain key groups can play a pivotal role in stopping human trafficking within the transportation industry, including truck drivers.
+As of 2019, anyone convicted of human trafficking is banned from driving a commercial motor vehicle for life.

 What Truckers Need to Know About Human Trafficking